How To Connect Rain Barrels – DIY Guide for Homeowners

 Plastic Rain Barrel – Besthomegear.com

-If you’re on a strict budget and would just like a rain barrel solution but are not too concerned with its design or functionality, then a plastic rain barrel could be the best solution for you.
+If you’re on a strict budget and would like a rain barrel solution but are not too concerned with its design or functionality, then a plastic rain barrel could be the best solution.

-There’s no reason you can’t change the barrel in the future, but to get you started, it’s a great option.
+There’s no reason you can’t change the barrel in the future, but it’s a great option to get you started.

 You’ll easily be able to pick one up in most DIY or hardware stores or online.